 "These songs cut deep and don’t heal, NFR is an ESSENTIAL album.
 You should all own it.
 Like Joni’s Blue this record will be a call to arms for women for generations to come."

 Madame of melancholia and a modern queen of Hollywood, Lana Del Rey captured the hearts of many when she stepped onto the scene back in 2005, with her unique brand of hazy noir steeped in nostalgia.
-With her ninth album rumoured to be near completion, Rough Trade Bristol manager, illustrator and musician Adrian Dutt takes us through his own love story with the American singer-songwriter.
-A difficult task when looking at a catalogue with such magnetic power, here are all eight of LDR's albums ranked in order of greatness.
+Rough Trade Bristol manager, illustrator and musician Adrian Dutt takes us through his own love story with the American singer-songwriter.
+A difficult task when looking at a catalogue with such magnetic power, here are all nine of LDR's albums ranked in order of greatness.
 Find out how your favourite stacks up.

 My name is Adrian and I am addicted to Lana Del Rey.